daffhaidar/turnkey-script/README.md

 * If you encounter RPC errors, the script will automatically try other RPCs
 * Make sure each wallet has enough ETH to cover all transactions plus gas fees
-* Total time needed to send to all addresses: about 2 hours 30 minutes per wallet
+* Total time needed to send to all addresses: about 2.5-3 hours per wallet (due to random delays)
 * The script will process all available wallets in the .env file sequentially

 ## License